 Climate Physics LLC, 439 Grand Dr #147, Bigfork, Montana 59911, USA

 Copyright © 2018 by Edwin X Berry.
-This PREPRINT has been submitted to a journal for publication.
+This PREPRINT will be submitted to a journal for publication.
 Therefore the present copyright does not permit republication because journals allow only one PREPRINT for submitted papers.

-The critical scientific questions about climate change are about cause-and-effect:
+The critical scientific questions about human-caused climate change are about cause-and-effect:

-- How much do human emissions increase atmospheric carbon dioxide?
+- How much do human emissions increase atmospheric CO2?

-- How much does increased atmospheric carbon dioxide change climate?
+- How much does increased atmospheric CO2 change climate?

 This paper focuses on the first question.

-- Abundant published literature shows, with “considerable certainty,” that nature has been a “net carbon sink” since 1750, so nature could not have caused the observed rise in atmospheric carbon dioxide.
+The IPCC claims “abundant published literature” shows, with “considerable certainty,” that nature has been a “net carbon sink” since 1750, so nature could not have caused the observed rise in atmospheric carbon dioxide.

-Many authors agree that human emissions have little effect on the level of atmospheric carbon dioxide, even though they used different methods to derive their conclusions.
+Many authors agree that human emissions have little effect on the level of atmospheric CO2, even though they used different methods to derive their conclusions.

 “Harde … uses a too simplistic approach, that is based on invalid assumptions, and which leads to flawed results for anthropogenic carbon in the atmosphere.
 We suggest that the paper be withdrawn by the author, editor or publisher due to fundamental errors in the understanding of the carbon cycle.”

-Kohler’s world cannot tolerate a contradictory position, so Kohler wants to censor Harde (2017a) withdrawn.
-That is a new low in science, but it may have had an effect.
-Possibly unique in scientific publishing, the Elsevier journal – Global and Planetary Change – refused to publish Harde’s (2017b) rebuttal to Kohler.
+There is no tolerance in Kohler’s world for a contradictory opinion.
+Like other promoters of Lysenkoism, Kohler wants Harde (2017a) withdrawn.
+In possible response, the Elsevier journal – Global and Planetary Change – refused to publish Harde’s (2017b) rebuttal to Kohler.
 Harde (2017c) replies to reviewer reports regarding the rejection of his rebuttal.

 This paper supports Harde (2017a) and its key conclusions: